pete6184/Py_Me_Up_Charlie/README.md

 In this homework assignment, I used the concepts to complete the **two** Python Challenges, PyBank and PyPoll.

-Both of these challenges encompass a real-world situation where your newfound Python scripting skills can come in handy.
+Both challenges encompass a real-world situation where your newfound Python scripting skills can come in handy.

 **PyBank**